abrahamayquipa/software-patterns/README.md

 Example from everyday life: When two people talk to each other, there is interaction and communication between them.
 Each person can perform different behaviors, such as listening, talking, asking questions, etc. The interaction and behavior between these people is defined by behavioral software patterns.

-* Strategy: Allows you to change the behavior of an object at runtime.
+* ⭐ Strategy: Allows you to change the behavior of an object at runtime.
 An example would be a video game where a character can change its attack strategy depending on the situation.

-* Observer: Allows an object to notify other objects when there is a change in its state.
+* ⭐ Observer: Allows an object to notify other objects when there is a change in its state.
 An example would be a "like" button on a social network that notifies other users when someone has "liked" a post.

+* ⭐ State: Allows an object to alter its behavior when its internal state changes.
+An example would be a thermostat that changes the temperature in a room depending on the time of day or the presence of people.

 * Template Method: Defines the structure of an algorithm and allows subclasses to provide specific implementations of individual steps.
 An example would be a cooking recipe where the general structure is the same for different types of dishes, but the ingredients and specific steps may vary.